kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 ```
 ### Python interface (pybind11)

-In order to create a Python wrapper for a `C++` object you would do the following.
+The following module defines a Python wrapper for the `C++` object above.
 Take a look at the official [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) documentation.

 ```cpp